makersacademy/CV/README.md

 - **Ice Swimming** - Having been inspired by Wim Hof I have taken to swimming outdoors throughout the winter months.
 I take great pleasure in cracking the ice at Tooting Bec Lido and have been delighted to swim during snow flurries.
 - **BJJ** - This is a relatively new addition to my sporting repertoire and I'm still fairly useless but have just got a new stripe on my white belt and am adept at the rear naked choke....
 - **Running** - I used to be pretty serious about running (although always in a very slow and plodding fashion), now I am only encouraged to jog for Obstacle events such as Wolf Run.

-#### Allotment Gardening
-I have dreams of eventually settling into the life of a geeky smallholder, for now I have to settle for a few growbags at home and a local allotment.
-I occasionally document this on my [earthwoman blog](http://earthwoman.co.uk)

 #### Technical Blogging
 I've been a serial blogger for many years and have a number of blogs for sharing tutorials on technical issues of for training people in specific skills.